n4anii/IronstoneITironstone-managedservice-workforce/README.md

-# Ironstone Intune development
+# Ironstone Workforce development
-This is Ironstones internal codebase for Intune.
+This is Ironstones internal codebase for Workforce.
 As an Ironstone consultant you are free to use any code and documentation published in this repo.

 Remember to follow the basic rules!